barneephife/nyse-open-marker/README.md

 ## Features

-- Displays vertical lines at NYSE market open (15:30 CET/CEST) and close (22:00 CET/CEST)
+- Displays vertical lines at NYSE market open and close times in your local timezone
 - Shows both historical market events and the next upcoming market open/close
 - Next market events are shown with semi-transparent lines and "Next" labels
 - Automatically skips weekends when calculating next market events